konfou/kbd-layout-fix-el/README.md

-This is an Emacs adaption of https://github.com/konfou/kbd-layout-fix
+An Emacs adaption of https://github.com/dspinellis/kbd-layout-fix

 It provides a function that maps  between two layouts defined in another function.
 As  explained in aforementioned  repo, to enter text  in some